HiveMQ Edge Protocol Adapters

 0

-Remote TSAP value.
-The TSAP (Transport Services Access Point) mechanism is used as a further addressing level in the S7 PLC network.
-Usually, the value is only required for PLCs from the LOGO series.
+Remote TSAP (Transport Services Access Point) value.
+Usually required only for PLCs from the LOGO series.

 Integer